mehulagg/gitlab/doc/integration/jira/connect-app.md

 app in the Atlassian Marketplace.
 The user configuring GitLab for Jira must have [Maintainer](../../user/permissions.md) permissions in the GitLab namespace.

+This integration method supports [smart commits](dvcs.md#smart-commits).

 This method is recommended when using GitLab.com and Jira Cloud because data is synchronized in real-time.
 The DVCS connector updates data only once per hour.
 If you are not using both of these environments, use the [Jira DVCS Connector](dvcs.md) method.

 <i class="fa fa-youtube-play youtube" aria-hidden="true"></i>
 For a walkthrough of the integration with GitLab for Jira, watch [Configure GitLab Jira Integration using Marketplace App](https://youtu.be/SwR-g1s1zTo) on YouTube.